- This event has passed.

-August 4 @ 10:00 am - 4:00 pmFree
+August 3, 2019 @ 10:00 am - 4:00 pmFree

-Visitors will have the opportunity to learn multiple processes, such as carving, flute making, turning, and box making!
+Visitors to Wood Day at the Folk Art Center will have an opportunity to meet a variety of craftspeople and watch them demonstrate their various processes, such as carving, flute making, turning, and box making!